ietf-teep/architecture/draft-ietf-teep-architecture.md

   - Device User: A human being that uses a device.
 Many devices have a single device user.
 Some devices have a primary device user with other human beings as secondary device users (e.g., parent allowing children to use their tablet or laptop).
+Other devices are not used by a human being and hence have no device user.
 Relates to Device Owner and Device Administrator.

   - Device Owner: A device is always owned by someone.
-It is common for the (primary) device user to also own the device, making the device user/owner also the device administrator.
-In enterprise environments it is more common for the enterprise to own the device, and device users have no or limited administration rights.
+In some cases, it is common for the (primary) device user to also own the device, making the device user/owner also the device administrator.
+In enterprise environments it is more common for the enterprise to own the device, and any device users have no or limited administration rights.
 In this case, the enterprise appoints a device administrator that is not the device owner.